Wabinab/xenoblade-chronicles-2/src/13_mor_ardain.md

 "**Ohhhhh!** You that old Muimui guy? **Of course** Tora remember!
 Muimui should have said **to start** with."

 "Muimui did say."
-His tone turned stricter and harsher.
+He spit out harshly.

 "Oh, right!
 Muimui not very _interesting_, so Tora forgot he exist."